the-aerospace-corporation/mtip-cameo-plugin/CONTRIBUTING GUIDELINES.md

 6. Issue that pull request!
 ## Tests
 We have not developed any standardized testing.
 Any help with this is greatly appreciated.
-## License
-By contributing, you agree that your contributions will be licensed under its Apache License 2.0.
+## Any contributions you make will be under the Apche License 2.0
-References
+In short, when you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.
+Feel free to contact the maintainers if that's a concern.
 This document was adapted from the open-source contribution guidelines for Facebook's Draft